chenweiqi/lua_md5/README.md

 ## Buiding on Windows

 Please find md5.dsw at /vc6, and execute with the Visual Studio.
-The min version of VS is vc6, you can use vc2010, vc2015 and so on.
+The min version of VS is vc2010, you can use vc2013, vc2015 and so on.

-Its drawback is that it only supports Lua 5.3/x86 version, which will be improved in the future.
-(Why?
-Because it need the static library of Lua 5.3, I just build the x86 version)
+Now both x86 and x64 are supported.

 ## License